Table of Contents

 Q: What services are protected with Duo?

-A: All applications that offer SSO (single sign-on), such as Office 365, Canvas, Slate, etc. require Duo two-factor authentication.
+A: All applications that offer SSO (single sign-on), such as Office 365, VPN, Canvas, Slate, etc. require Duo two-factor authentication.

 Q: Will VPN access be protected with Duo?